Szapi/cpp-structural-delegates/motivation.md

 void do_something(const component_configs_t& configs, ...)
 {
-    // Only a handful of methods are required for component_configs_t.
-    // Easy to test, existing code structure can be retained. const int timeout = configs.conn_timeout_ms();
+    // Only a handful of methods are required for component_configs_t. const int timeout = configs.conn_timeout_ms();
     const int port    = configs.conn_port();
     ...